 There are no statutes or case law which directly address the matter and it is unclear how a Hawaii court would interpret or enforce a surrogacy contract.

 Independent counsel is strongly recommended, but not required, for all parties involved in a surrogacy agreement.

 In Hawaii, hearings are required for post-birth orders.
 The process typically begins in the seventh or eighth month of pregnancy, with the actual filing taking place immediately after the birth certificate arrives.
-The judge decides who must attend, which may depend on the Intended Parents’ genetic connections to their child.
+The judge ultimately decides who must attend, but generally, this includes the Intended Parents, the Surrogate, and her spouse (if any).

 Results don’t vary by venue for post-birth orders, but they may vary for second parent adoptions.